Complement of Binary Numbers

 Complements are used in computer for the simplification of the subtraction operation.
 For any number in base r, there exist two complements—(1) r’s complement and (2) r-1 ’s complement.

-Number System Base Complements possible
+Number System Base Complements Possible

 Binary 2 1’s complement and 2’s complement